Guidebooks often describe it as a stop-off between Hat Yai and Surat Thani - but what are the pickings like for a TEFLer?

 3- 4hrs respectively by bus or minivan, less if you're driving yourself.

 minivan: first to hatyai (3hrs) then to penang (5hrs)

 What's the place like for nightlife, eating out etc?

-Coffee shops are also popping up all over the place serving real, decent coffee (not just thai instant coffee).
-Check out Retro Cafe, Pixel Cafe and Tichy Cafe.
+Coffee shops are also popping up all over the place serving real, decent coffee (not just Thai instant coffee).
+Check out Retro Cafe, Pixel Cafe and Ethiopia Coffee.